g4m3r0/anon-pseu-demo/README.md

-# 121 Anonymization and Pseudonymization - Demo
+# Anonymization and Pseudonymization of CSV Data

 This webapp was developed as part of the "Forschungsseminar" in Web Engineering at the [Distributed and Self-organizing Systems](https://vsr.informatik.tu-chemnitz.de/) faculty at Technical University Chemnitz in the Wintersemester 2022/2023.